kaaproject/kaa-rfcs/0014/README.md

                             "doc":"Data point UNIX timestamp in milliseconds"
                         },
                         {
-                            "name":"contentType",
-                            "type":[
-                                "string",
-                                "null"
-                            ],
-                            "default":"null",
-                            "doc":"Type of the value in case of a composite type" },
-                        {
-                            "name":"value",
-                            "type":[
+                            "name":"values",
+                            "doc":"Map of data point values with value names represented as map keys.", "type":{
+                                "type":"map",
+                                "values":[
                                     "boolean",
                                     "int",
                                     "long",
                                     "float",
                                     "double",
                                     "string",
                                     "bytes",
                                     "null"
                                 ],
                                 "doc":"Data point value, can be any primitive or composite type.
 In case of a composite type, value should be encoded into string or bytes."
-                        },
-                        {
-                            "name":"tags",
-                            "doc":"Map of data point tags with tag names represented as map keys", "type":{
-                                "type":"map",
-                                "values":{
-                                    "namespace":"org.kaaproject.ipc.tstp.gen.v1",
-                                    "name":"DataPointTagValue",
-                                    "type":"record",
-                                    "fields":[
-                                        {
-                                            "name":"contentType",
-                                            "type":[
-                                                "string",
-                                                "null"
-                                            ],
-                                            "default":"null",
-                                            "doc":"Type of the value in case of a composite type" },
-                                        {
-                                            "name":"value",
-                                            "type":[
-                                                "boolean",
-                                                "int",
-                                                "long",
-                                                "float",
-                                                "double",
-                                                "string",
-                                                "bytes",
-                                                "null"
-                                            ],
-                                            "doc":"Data point tag value, can be any primitive or composite type.
-In case of a composite type, value should be encoded into string or bytes."
-                                        }
-                                    ]
-                                }
                             }
                         }
                     ]